wp-plugins/wp-forecast/readme.txt

 == translations ==

-If you would like to add a new langauge to wp-forecast, just take the few steps written below and send the result to webmaster at tuxlog dot de
+   wp-forecast comes with various translations, located in the directory lang. if you would like to add a new translation, just take the file wp-forecast.pot (in the wp-forecast main directory) copy it to

-    1. edit language.php copy section

-       if ($LANGUAGE=="en") {
-       ...

-       ...
-       }

-       and place it again at the end of the file (but before ?>)

-    2. change the language code en to <your language code> in the copied section

-    3. translate all these words

-    4. save the file :-)

-    5. edit wp-forecast-admin.php

-       look for  "<b>Language: </b>"
-       below enter one line containing
-	     <option value="your-language-code" <?php if
-	     ($wpf_language=="your-language-code") echo
-	     "selected"?>>your-lanuage (e.g. french)</option>

-    6. save the file :-)
+   <iso-code>.po and edit it to add your translations (e.g. with poedit).

+   there are different translations for the german language using different charsets. the defaukt de_DE uses UTF-8, de_DE-iso-8859-1 uses iso-8859-1 and de_DE-latin1 uses HTML entitites.

+   to use a different as the defalult just rename the appropriate file to de_DE.po and de_DE.mo

 == history ==